Central Germany (geography)

-Hesse, Saxony-Anhalt and Thuringia are the only landlocked German states without an international border except for the city-states of Berlin and Hamburg.
+Berlin, Hesse, Saxony-Anhalt and Thuringia are the only landlocked German states without an international border.

 Geographical centre

 The central point shifted several times during the country's eventful history.
-Today Niederdorla in the state of Thuringia claims to be the most central municipality in Germany.
+Today, Niederdorla, in the state of Thuringia, claims to be the most central municipality in Germany.
 A plaque was erected and a lime tree planted at after the 1990 German reunification.
 The point was confirmed as the centroid of the extreme coordinates by the Dresden University of Technology.
-Niederdorla also comprises the centre of gravity (equilibrium point) about 4.5 km to the southwest.
-Other municipalities competing are Krebeck in Lower Saxony and Edermünde in Hesse, as well as the village of Landstreit near Eisenach.
+Niederdorla is also the centre of gravity (equilibrium point), about 4.5 km to the southwest.
+Other municipalities claiming the title are Krebeck, in Lower Saxony, and Edermünde, in Hesse; the village of Landstreit, near Eisenach claims it as well.

-The geographical centre of the German Empire from 1871 to 1919 was located at Spremberg in the Prussian Province of Brandenburg.
-The centroid of East Germany until 1990 was located between the villages of Verlorenwasser and Weitzgrund near Belzig.
+The geographical centre of the German Empire from 1871 to 1919 was located at Spremberg, in the Province of Brandenburg, Prussia.
+The centroid of East Germany until 1990 was located between the villages of Verlorenwasser and Weitzgrund, near Bad Belzig.